hirenp/selfhost_k8s/ARCHITECTURE.md

 ### 6.1 Sleep/Wake Functionality

 The cluster includes scripts to scale down to zero nodes when not in use (sleep) and scale back up when needed (wake), saving costs while preserving all configurations.
+The implementation:

+- Scales EC2 instances down to zero
+- Removes the Network Load Balancer to avoid hourly costs
+- Preserves the Elastic IP allocation for consistent addressing
+- Re-attaches the same Elastic IP when the cluster wakes up

+### 6.2 IP Address Persistence

+- **Elastic IP Strategy**:
+  - Configured with `prevent_destroy = true` in Terraform
+  - Persists across cluster destroy/create cycles
+  - Ensures services maintain the same public IP address
+  - Simplifies DNS configuration and external access
+  - Costs only $0.005/hour (~$3.60/month) when not attached to a running instance

 ### 6.2 Accessing the Cluster